Tutoriels Backend

 As always, it's easier said than done.

-A bit of history before we start
+A little history before we begin

 Several working methods have been adopted.

-By simplifying we could say that we are there
+To simplify, we could say that we are there

 But who did what?